Crown the Empire: Taddie's departure and Dogma (2021–present)

 On August 12, 2021, the band released "In Another Life" featuring Courtney LaPlante of Spiritbox, along with its music video.
 On October 29, the band released "Dancing with the Dead" and its corresponding music video.
 On January 7, 2022, Crown the Empire announced that their drummer Brent Taddie departed from the band on good terms.
-On April 13, the band announced Jeeves Avalos, who had toured with the band in late 2021, as their new drummer.
+On April 13, the band announced Jeeves Avalos, who had toured with the band in late 2021, as their new drummer, 3 years later Avalos was the next person who departed from the band.
 On December 1, the band published "Immortalize" along with a music video.

-On February 23, 2023, the band announced that their upcoming fifth studio album, Dogma, is set for release on April 28, 2023.
+On February 23, 2023, the band announced that their fifth studio album, Dogma, would be released on April 28, 2023.
 At the same time, they released the title track and video for "Dogma", whilst also revealing the album cover and the track list.
+On March 22, one month before the album release, the band unveiled the fifth single "Black Sheep".
+The music video for "Superstar" featuring Remington Leith of Palaye Royale was released April 28, 2023, coinciding with the album release.